Signed in as:

 Determining an income mix for an affordable housing development is a complex process.
 Affordable housing developers must present a unit and income mix that is eligible for State financing and addresses the affordable housing needs for the community, all while ensuring that the property’s rental income can pay for operations expenses (property staff, utilities, insurance, etc.) for 20+ years.

-The project is expected to produce 168 units.
+The project will produce 168 units.
 The project team and the City’s goal is to provide affordable homes to as many families as possible while maintaining a cost-effective project.
 There is a continued need for affordable housing in the Mission District, and our project team will work with the City and the community to ensure that our project addresses this need.

 Parking will not be available at 1515 South Van Ness.
 Fortunately, 1515 South Van Ness is in a transit rich area and scores 99/100 on Walk Score, with , meaning daily errands for residents in this area do not require a car.
 The project also has access to nearby bike networks.
 Additionally, the project team will work with the City to identify potential on-street car-share programs that would be suitable for the project location.